Impacts of MathILy Experiences

 Hugh G.: My goals were to... learn how to be the coolest cool kid and with what I know now, well, no one can say that I'm not the swaggiest person at school.

-Yiting Y.: ...I learnt a great amount of math, realized that math is way cooler than I thought, and have become a bolder and more energetic person in class...
+Yiting Y.: I gained a deeper understanding of math and realized what real math learning should be---generating conjectures and creating new things.
+I am extremely horrified at the thought of returning to the traditional math class at school. ...I learnt a great amount of math, realized that math is way cooler than I thought, and have become a bolder and more energetic person in class...
 The experience here at MathILy has been inspiring and transformative.

 Esther Plotnick: When I was originally applying, I was a little hesitant to spend five weeks away from home to do math...
 I am so glad that I made the decision to apply...
 I definitely learned a lot over the past five weeks---way more than I ever anticipated.
 I now have a great curiosity about mathematics that I didn't have before, and I am very happy about that.